Pfrimer's parakeet: Use and trade

-The Pfrimer's parakeet is not threatened by trade of exotic species as much as other exotic species but is still captured for this purpose on occasion.
+Pfrimer's parakeet is not threatened by trade of exotic species as much as other exotic species but is still captured for this purpose on occasion.

 Conservation actions in place

 Currently the only action in the conservation of this species is some protection of its native habitat.
 Other than this there are no major conservation plans in place are specifically for the Pfrimer's parakeet in place.

 Conservation/research needed

-More general research is needed for the Pfrimer's parakeet.
+More general research is needed for Pfrimer's parakeet.
 Little research has been done on this species and therefore reliable information and sources are uncommon.
 The IUCN currently has the largest source of data on the Pfrimer's parakeet, but other sources should as the Cornell Lab of Ornithology and BirdLife International are lacking in complete information.
-The habitat of the Pfrimer's parakeet shrinks by 2.1% each year and is in dire need of conservation.
+The habitat of Pfrimer's parakeet shrinks by 2.1% each year and is in dire need of conservation.
 Logging and agriculture interests are currently the main threats against this species, which it needs protection from.